spirosdim/pca_kmeans_matlab/README.md

 # pca_kmeans_matlab
-An assignment in which dimension reduction is applied with PCA, clustering with k-means algorithm and classification with Naive Bayes Classifier.
-Implemented in MATLAB, using the MNIST dataset.
+An assignment for the course Pattern Recognition, the dataset that is used is the MNist hand digits.
+In which custom dimension reduction is tried with the use of some statistical measures.
+Next the PCA algorithm is applied to compare the dimention reduction methods.
+For clustering the digits we used k-means algorithm and for classification Naive Bayes Classifier.
+Implemented in MATLAB.